Showing postgraduate courses for Medicine

 This is the only degree of its type in South Australia, preparing you for a rewarding career in the highly specialised field of radiation therapy.

 This is the only degree of its type in South Australia, preparing you for a rewarding career in the highly specialised field of nuclear medicine.

 Medical Radiation is a field that is constantly evolving – and with that comes a growing need for qualified medical radiation scientists to work in our public and private hospitals.

-Find out about studying a Honours in Bachelor of Health and Medical Sciences at University of Adelaide.
+Find out about studying a Bachelor of Clinical Science at Macquarie University.